 The Company's primary activities since incorporation have been conducting research and development activities, including nonclinical, preclinical and clinical testing, performing business and financial planning, recruiting personnel, and raising capital.
 The Company received approval by the FDA in February 2020 to commercialize NEXLETOL and NEXLIZET in the U.S., and accordingly commenced principal operations on March 30, 2020 with the commercialization of NEXLETOL.

 The Company is subject to risks and uncertainties which include the need to successfully commercialize its products, research, develop, and clinically test therapeutic products; obtain regulatory approvals for its products; expand its management, commercial and scientific staff; and finance its operations with an ultimate goal of achieving profitable operations.

 The Company has sustained annual operating losses since inception and expects such losses to continue over the foreseeable future.
-While management believes current cash resources and future cash received from the Company's net product sales, collaboration agreements with Daiichi Sankyo Europe GmbH ("DSE") and Otsuka, entered into on January 2, 2019 and April 17, 2020, respectively, and from the Revenue Interest Purchase Agreement ("RIPA") with Eiger III SA LLC ("Oberland"), an affiliate of Oberland Capital LLC, and the Purchasers named therein, entered into on June 26, 2019, will fund operations for the foreseeable future, management may continue to fund operations and advance the development of the Company's products and product candidates through a combination of collaborations with third parties, strategic alliances, licensing arrangements, permitted debt financings, permitted royalty-based financings, and permitted private and public equity offerings or through other sources.
+While management believes current cash resources and future cash received from the Company's net product sales, collaboration agreements with DSE and Otsuka, entered into on January 2, 2019 and April 17, 2020, respectively, and from the Revenue Interest Purchase Agreement ("RIPA") with Eiger III SA LLC ("Oberland"), an affiliate of Oberland Capital LLC, and the Purchasers named therein, entered into on June 26, 2019, will fund operations for the foreseeable future, management may continue to fund operations and advance the development of the Company's products and product candidates through a combination of collaborations with third parties, strategic alliances, licensing arrangements, permitted debt financings, permitted royalty-based financings, and permitted private and public equity offerings or through other sources.
+The impact of COVID-19 and the uncertainty around the global pandemic could further impact the commercial launch of NEXLETOL and NEXLIZET and the Company's research and development programs and could result in lower cash flows or higher costs that could further impact the Company's overall operations and cash needs in the future.